 In many animal species, the answer to this question is a definite “yes.”
 However, the interaction between alpha and beta males, as well as their role within the animal community, differs by species.

 In general, however, the alpha males are the “leaders” among the animals.
-They typically get first access to food and even mating.
-In fact, in some species, the alpha males are the only males that get to mate.
+They get first access to resources, including food and sexual mates.
+In fact, in some species, the alpha males are the only males that get to mate with any certainty (unless a few beta males get sex by sneaking it – called “kleptogamy”).

 Beta males are usually lesser males in terms of both access to food and reproduction.
 They receive “leftovers” in both areas and sometimes none at all.

-In most cases, achieving alpha status requires physical confrontation, with the winner taking his place at the top of the pecking order.
+In most cases, achieving alpha status requires physical confrontation, with the winner taking his place at the top of the pecking order, after dethroning another alpha.

 Are There Human Alphas and Betas?